Cricket World Cup hosts: 2011 World Cup moved out of Pakistan

 2015 Hosts: AUS and NZL awarded after losing the 2011 hosting bid.

 2027 and 2031 Cricket World Cups

-On 16 November 2021, ICC published the name of the hosts for ICC events to be played between 2024 to 2031 cycle.
+On 16 November 2021, ICC published the name of the hosts for ICC events to be played between 2024 and 2031 cycle.
 The hosts for the 50-over World Cup including T20 World Cup and Champions Trophy were selected through a competitive bidding process overseen by a sub-committee chaired by Sourav Ganguly, former president of the BCCI, Ricky Skerritt, president of Cricket West Indies and Martin Snedden.